This article on CFS and a similar one on Chronic Fatigue Syndrome offer basic facts about the two illnesses.

 What Are Its Symptoms?

-Pain: Widespread pain is the most common symptom of fibromyalgia.
-The pain is generally felt all over the body, though it can start in one region and spread or move from one area to another.
+Pain: Chronic widespread pain is the most common symptom of fibromyalgia.
+The pain, which is described as aching, burning or stabbing, is generally felt all over the body, though it can start in one region and spread or move from one area to another.
 It may be accompanied by neurological problems such as tingling and burning or numbness in the hands, arms, feet, legs or face.
 The pain may be intensified by overactivity, non-restorative sleep, anxiety and stress, and changes in the weather.

 Sleep Problems: The second-most common symptom of FM is poor sleep.
 Patients may have trouble falling asleep or may wake up frequently.
 In most cases, sleep is not experienced as restorative or refreshing, probably because of the limited time spent in deep sleep.
 Most patients suffer from a sleep disorder, but poor sleep is also caused by other factors such as stress, overactivity, and the absence of a good sleep environment or good sleep habits.